 If you want to include lawn space or shrubbery, hire a professional to create a stepped configuration for a multi-platform effect.
 Each of these can then be used to house planters or terrace lights and lanterns for a themed yet cohesive look.

 5. Don't let your roof terrace get cold in the evenings

 As much as we’d like to believe that weather conditions would always be perfect to accommodate our outdoor relaxing, the truth is that sometimes things are just a little too cool to venture onto the rooftop terrace without anything to keep you warm.

 Patio heaters, chimineas and fire pits or fireplaces frequent the classiest exteriors for their ability to mimic the comfort of a living room and often make a great focal feature in their own right.

 For safety reasons, keep these away from foliage and in the case of fire pits or fireplaces include a grate.

-If you plan to spend every waking moment basking in the late evening sun you might find yourself in need of some additional help on the lighting front.
-Built-in architectural lighting and outdoor wall lights are ideal for terraces as, again, they won’t take up any of your precious floor space and once installed won’t leave any wires around.
+If you plan to spend every waking moment basking in the late evening sun you might find yourself in need of some additional help on the lighting front on your terrace.
+Built-in architectural terrace lighting and outdoor wall lights are ideal for this type of space as, again, they won’t take up any of your precious floor space and once installed won’t leave any wires around.
 Combustion lighting from candles and fires adds a romantic magic to an outdoor space.
 Discover more about lighting techniques for outdoor and architectural uses in our Ultimate Guide To Lighting.